 Kehewin Lake is well-buffered from acidification.
-In 2007, lake pH = 8.7 is well above that of pure water (i.e., pH 7).
+In 2008, lake pH = 8.9 was well above that of pure water (i.e., pH 7).
 Dominant ions are bicarbonate and sodium, which corresponds to the alkaline nature of runoff and groundwater in the area (Table 1).
 The average concentrations of heavy metals (as total recoverable concentrations) were below CCME guidelines for the Protection of Freshwater Aquatic Life (Appendix 1).
-Copper was higher than in previous years.